aridiosilva/DesignPrinciplesAndPatterns/README.md

 Many of the design patterns depend on this distinction.
 For example, objects in a Chain of Responsibility (223) must have a common type, but usually they don't share a common implementation.
 In the Composite (163) pattern, Component defines a common interface, but Composite often defines a common implementation. **Command (233)**, **Observer (293)**, **State (305)**, and **Strategy (315)** are often implemented with abstract classes that are pure interfaces.

-# GoF P5 - Programming to an Interface, not an Implementation
+# GoF P6 Programming to an Interface not an Implementation

 Class inheritance is basically just a mechanism for extending an application's functionality by reusing functionality in parent classes.
 It lets you define a new kind of object rapidly in terms of an old one.
 It lets you get new implementations almost for free, inheriting most of what you need from existing classes.